Kampala Kids League: History

-Kampala Kids League (KKL) was founded by Trevor Dudley in 1998 to help boys and girls aged 4–14 in the capital city of Uganda to improve their lives through sport.
+Kampala Kids League (KKL) was founded by Trevor Dudley (a British resident of Kampala) in 1998 to help boys and girls aged 4–14 in the capital city of Uganda to improve their lives through sport.

 Schools in the city were coming under pressure at that time to improve academic results and sports were being excluded.
 New schools were also being built without playing fields.
 Children in Uganda therefore needed the opportunity to play team sports.

 Since then over 16,000 boys and girls from over 160 different Schools, Orphanages and Street Children's organisations have successfully completed over 50 different seasons of Football, Basketball, Baseball and Mini Cricket activity.
 Over 2,000 adult volunteers have been trained as coaches and administrators and over 150 different local corporate sponsors have supported the leagues.

 In 2003 Trevor Dudley was awarded a fellowship from Ashoka Foundation for creating significant social change in Kampala.
 He was awarded an MBE in the New Years Honours of 2008 for services to children's sport and health education in Uganda.